allegro/blog/_posts/2021-04-29-how-to-ruin-elasticsearch-performance.md

 ### Index and document contents

-In most full-text search engines, data is split into two separate areas: the index, which makes it possible to find documents (represented by some sort of ID) which match specified criteria, and [document storage](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/mapping-store.html) which makes it possible to retrieve the contents (values of all fields) of a document with specified ID.
+In most full-text search engines data is split into two separate areas: the index, which makes it possible to find documents (represented by some sort of ID) matching specified criteria, and [document storage](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/mapping-store.html) which makes it possible to retrieve the contents (values of all fields) of a document with specified ID.
 This distinction improves performance, since usually document IDs will appear multiple times in the index, and it would not make much sense to duplicate all document contents.
 IDs can also fit into fixed-width fields which makes managing certain data structures easier.
 This separation also enables further space savings: it is possible to specify that certain fields will never be searched, and therefore do not need to be in the index, while others might never need to be returned in search results and thus can be omitted from document storage.

-For certain operations, it may be necessary to [store field values within the index itself](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/doc-values.html), which is yet another approach.
+For certain operations it may be necessary to [store field values within the index itself](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/doc-values.html), which is yet another approach.

 ### Inverted index

 The basic data structure full-text search uses is the [inverted index](https://en.wikipedia.org/wiki/Inverted_index).
 Basically, it is a map from keywords to sorted lists of document IDs, so-called postings lists.
 The specific data structures used to implement this mapping are many, but are not relevant here.
-What matters, is that for a single-word query, this index can find matching documents very fast: it actually contains a ready-to-use answer.
-The same structure can, of course, be used not only for words: for example in a numeric index, we may have a ready-to-use list with IDs of documents which contain the value 123 in a specific field.
+What matters is that for a single-word query this index can find matching documents very fast: it actually contains a ready-to-use answer.
+The same structure can, of course, be used not only for words: in a numeric index, for example, we may have a ready-to-use list with IDs of documents containing the value 123 in a specific field.

 ![Postings lists — lists of document IDs containing each individual word](/img/articles/2021-04-29-how-to-ruin-elasticsearch-performance/postings-lists.webp)

 ### Indexing

-The mechanism for finding all documents which contain a single word, described above, is very neat, but it can be so fast and simple only because in the index there is a ready answer for our query.
+The mechanism for finding all documents containing a single word, described above, is very neat, but it can be so fast and simple only because there is a ready answer for our query in the index.
 However, in order for it to end up in there, we need to perform a rather complex operation called _indexing_.
 We won’t get into the details here, but you can easily imagine that this process is both complex when it comes to the logic it implements, and resource-intensive, since it requires information about all documents to be gathered in a single place.

 This has further-reaching consequences.
 Adding a new document, which may contain hundreds or thousands of words, to the index, would mean that hundreds or thousands of postings lists would have to be updated.
 This would be prohibitively expensive in terms of performance.
 Therefore, full-text search engines usually employ a different strategy: once built, an index is effectively immutable.
-When documents are added, removed, or modified, a new tiny index is created which contains just the changes.
-At query time, results from the main and the incremental index are merged.
+When documents are added, removed, or modified, a new tiny index containing just the changes is created.
+At query time, results from the main and the incremental indices are merged.
 Any number of these incremental indices, called _segments_ in
 Elastic parlance, can be created, but the cost of merging results at search time grows quickly with their number.
-Therefore, a special process of segment merging must be present, in order to ensure that the number of segments (and thus also search latency) does not get out of control.
+Therefore, a special process of segment merging must be present in order to ensure that the number of segments (and thus also search latency) does not get out of control.
 This, obviously, further increases complexity of the whole system.

 ### Operations on postings lists

-So far, we talked about the relatively simple case of searching for documents matching a single search term.
+So far we talked about the relatively simple case of searching for documents matching a single search term.
 But what if we wanted to find documents containing multiple search terms at once?
 This is where Elastic needs to combine several postings lists into a single one.
 Interestingly, the same issue arises even for a single search term if your index has multiple segments.

 A postings list represents a set of document IDs, and most ways of matching documents to search terms correspond to boolean operations on those sets.
 For example, finding documents which contain both `term1` and `term2` corresponds to the logical operation `set1 AND set2` (intersection of sets) where
 `set1` and `set2` are the sets of documents matching individual search terms.
-Likewise, finding documents containing any of a set of words corresponds to the logical `OR` operation (sum of sets) and documents which contain one term but do not contain another correspond to `AND NOT` operator (difference of sets).
+Likewise, finding documents containing any word out of several corresponds to the logical `OR` operation (sum of sets) and documents which contain one term, but do not contain another, correspond to `AND NOT` operator (difference of sets).

 There are many ways these operations can be implemented in practice, with search engines using lots of optimizations.
 However, some constraints on the complexity remain.
-Let’s take a look at one possible implementation and see what conclusions we can draw.
+Let’s take a look at one possible implementation and see what conclusions can be drawn.

-While the operations described below can be generalized to work on multiple lists at once, we’ll just discuss operations which are binary, i.e. which take two arguments, for simplicity.
+While the operations described below can be generalized to work on multiple lists at once, for simplicity we’ll just discuss operations which are binary, i.e. which take two arguments.
 Conclusions remain the same.

 In the algorithms below, we'll assume each postings list is an actual list of integers (doc IDs), sorted in ascending order, and that their sizes are _n_ and _m_.